 Richard A. MacMillan joined the LHC Group leadership team in 2007.
 A practicing attorney and registered nurse, he served as general counsel to the Home Care Association of Louisiana from 1994 to 2007.
 Mr. MacMillan is a past president of the Louisiana Rural Health Association and is a member of the National Rural Health Association.
 In addition, he is a member of the American Health Lawyers Association, the Health Care Compliance Association and the Health Law Sections of the Louisiana State Bar Association and the Mississippi Bar.
 Mr. MacMillan earned a bachelor’s degree in nursing from the University of Southern Mississippi and received his law degree from Louisiana State University.

-Rajesh “Raj” Shetye joined LHC Group in 2010.
-He previously served as a senior manager with Simione Consultants.
+Rajesh “Raj” Shetye joined LHC Group in 2010 and previously served as LHC Group’s Senior Vice President and Chief Information Officer.
 Mr. Shetye is an accomplished information technology and business professional with more than 20 years of executive and hands-on experience in the development, acquisition and implementation of IT solutions that solve business problems.
-Mr. Shetye has established a strong record of success in creating robust IT architecture and infrastructure.
-His responsibilities include spearheading new IT/IS initiatives for the company and developing innovative solutions that improve business process performance and reduce costs.
-Mr. Shetye holds a master’s degree in computer engineering from George Mason University and an executive master’s degree in business administration from the Weatherhead School of Management at Case Western Reserve University.
+Mr. Shetye has established a strong record of success in creating robust technology architecture and infrastructure.
+His responsibilities include spearheading initiatives for the company and developing innovative solutions that leverage data and analytics to let the company be an effective provider in a “value and risk-based” reimbursement model, improve business process performance, and reduce costs.
+Mr. Shetye holds a master’s degree in computer engineering from George Mason University and an executive master’s degree in business administration from the Weatherhead School of Management at Case Western Reserve University

 Albert Simien Jr. has been with LHC Group since 1999.
 He previously served as cash manager, director of purchasing and accounts payable and vice president of procurement and treasury management.
 As senior vice president and project management officer, Mr. Simien is responsible for the direction, implementation, control and completion of major projects to ensure alignment with company strategy and objectives.
 He is a member of the Louisiana Notary Association and is certified in accounts payable.
 He received his bachelor’s degree in finance from the University of Louisiana at Lafayette.